Darnell Hillman

-Darnell "Dr. Dunk" Hillman (born August 29, 1949) is an American former professional basketball player.
+Darnell Hillman (born August 29, 1949) is an American former professional basketball player who spent nine seasons in the American Basketball Association and National Basketball Association with the Indiana Pacers, New Jersey Nets, Denver Nuggets, Kansas City Kings and Golden State Warriors.

 Early life

 Hillman graduated from Hiram W. Johnson High School.

 The 6-foot-9 (2.06 m) forward played college basketball for the San Jose State Spartans.
 He was named first-team All-WCAC in 1969 after setting a school record for rebounding in a season (with 327, for a 14.2 average per game) and averaging 15.3 points.

 While at SJSU, Hillman also branched out into track and field.
 In the high jump, he cleared 6'11 1/2", which still ranks 10th on San Jose's all-time list.
 Hillman also played for the United States men's national basketball team at the 1970 FIBA World Championship.